Frequently Asked Questions

-You may come into our Key West Main Office or our Plantation Key Branch Office and request a duplicate copy.
+You may visit any of our office locations and request a duplicate copy.
 You will need to fill out Form 82101 (can be done in the office) and provide a valid driver's license or passport.

 In order to title and register an out-of-state vehicle in Florida, you will need to provide us with the follow:

 - Original title or Manufacturer's Statement of Origin (MSO)

 - Bill of sale (if purchased within the past six months)

 - If sales tax was already paid, the bill of sale must display how much was paid.
 Otherwise, you are subject to pay sales tax at the time of titling.